nitanurd/biomedic-iot-1/docs/index.md

 The official  instruction can be found here:
 [https://docs.arduino.cc/tutorials/uno-r4-wifi/r4-wifi-getting-started/](https://docs.arduino.cc/tutorials/uno-r4-wifi/r4-wifi-getting-started/)
-## Connecting to Campus Wifi
+## Connecting to the University WiFi

-Our campus uses enterprise WiFi in its campus.
-Depending on your device, use the following codes to connect to campus WiFi:
+Our university uses enterprise WiFi in its campus.
+Depending on your device, use the following codes to connect to the university WiFi:
 ### ESP 8266
 ```cpp
 #include  <ESP8266WiFi.h>